-Complete our FREE assessment and find out if you need the services of a professional executive coach.
+Complete our FREE assessment and find out if you need the services of a professional coach.

 More About Coaching

 The birth of coaching goes back to the 1850s where tutors helped university students to prepare for exams.
-It then deviated and became popular in the sporting world where teams and professional athletes used a coach to help them maximise their potential.
-Only in the 1950s did coaching slowly make a break-through in business management literature.
-By the 1980s, coaching became recognised as a conventional profession, and since then has made its way into leadership programmes, career development, personal growth, and guiding human prosperity.
+It then deviated and became popular in the sporting world where teams and professional athletes used a coach to help maximise their potential.
+Only in the 1950s did coaching slowly make a breakthrough in business management literature.
+By the 1980s, coaching had become recognised as a conventional profession, and since then has made its way into leadership programmes, career development, personal growth, and guiding human prosperity.

 There are various professional services to choose from when things in our lives go awry, and each have their innate purpose and place in the field of developing and serving humanity.
 Therapy and counselling are often confused with coaching, but they have little in common.